Axway/platform-management-docs/content/en/docs/release_notes/12_08_02_relnotes.md

 ## Platform Management 12.8.2 - 09 Mar 2023

-Platform Management 12.8.2 is an incremental release which includes one improvement and one fixed issues.
+Platform Management 12.8.2 is an incremental release which includes one improvement and one fixed issue.

 ## Improvement